SQL queries in the management console

 See a reference list of supported queries in the PostgreSQL documentation.

-To avoid entering the password too often, open this page of the management console in a new tab.
+To avoid entering the password too often, open this page of the management console in a new browser tab.

 Data structure visualization